 A child may be afraid of doing wrong out of fear of the parents.
 This is wanted.
-A citizen may be paying government taxes on time due to fear of income tax department, a driver may not drive too fast to avoid police case, a patient may not eat certain food items due to fear of worsening his health, and a political leader may work hard in order to not use the next election.
+A citizen may be paying government taxes on time due to fear of income tax department, a driver may not drive too fast to avoid police case, a patient may not eat certain food items due to fear of worsening his health, and a politician may work hard in order to not lose the next election.
 These are compulsory yet healthy fears.

 A circus tiger obeys the orders of his ring master due to fear of being chastised, a thief hides himself due to fear or getting caught, a ruffian behaves well in the prison house out of fear of longer term, or a terrorist uses mask while giving a video threat due to fear of being identified.
-A state government keeps police force due to fear of lawlessness.
-The various immigration rules of nations are due to fear of other nationals entering theirs unchecked.
+Similarly, a state government keeps police force due to fear of lawlessness.
+Nations make their own immigration rules due to fear of other nationals entering theirs unchecked.
 The massive weapon build up in the world today points at the fear of war.
-Now, one may argue that it is caution and not fear, but analytically speaking, caution is another word of healthy fear.
+One may argue that it is caution and not fear, but think deeper and you will realize that caution is nothing but healthy fear.
 These also are forced fears but they fall under a different category.
 In all these examples the party involved is afraid of losing something of its own.

 Hold on!
 Did you wonder why this type of fear is considered less selfish; in other words, selfish, although it looks like personal sacrifice?
 Read on.